MiladMAK/ArcPy-Polygonizer/README.md

 # Algorithm 2
 #2 is created by copying the content of the QGIS plugin and removing the parts related to the User Interface and sliders.

+# Process
+Creating buffers first and then creating intermediate sections can be a valid approach, and it may sometimes simplify the logic.
+However, whether it's better to create buffers before or after creating intermediate sections depends on your project's specific requirements and constraints.

+Here are some considerations for both approaches:

+# Creating Buffers First:

+Simpler Logic: This approach can be simpler to implement because you create buffers for all street segments first, then focus on identifying intersections and creating intermediate sections.

+Full Coverage: It ensures complete buffer coverage for all street segments, which can be useful if you need to analyze or visualize the buffer areas independently.

+Flexibility: You can perform additional analyses on the buffered segments before creating intermediate sections.

+# Creating Intermediate Sections First:

+Efficiency: If your primary goal is to identify and represent the intersections where buffered segments meet, creating intermediate sections first might be more efficient, as you only generate polygons where necessary.

+Reduces Data Volume: It can reduce the data volume because you don't need to store buffers for all street segments, only for the segments that contribute to intersections.

+Complex Intersections: If your dataset contains complex intersections with multiple street segments converging, creating intermediate sections first can help you capture the exact geometry of those intersections.

+Choosing these approaches often depends on your project's specific requirements and constraints.
+Creating intermediate sections first can be a good strategy if your project primarily focuses on the intersections.
+However, creating buffers first may be preferable if you need buffers for other purposes or want to maintain a complete buffer coverage.

+Ultimately, the decision should align with the goals of your project and how you plan to use the resulting spatial data.